Difference between Data Profiling and Data Mining

 It is a method through which we can merge a machine learning model into an existing environmental production for making better decisions in practical life of business on the basis of that data.

 On the basis of existing databases, by using various kinds of algorithms and techniques, this task is performed.
-That is Classification, Clustering, Regression, Artificial Intelligence, Neural Networks, Association Rules, Decision Trees, Genetic Algorithm, Nearest Neighbor Method etc.
+That is Classification, Clustering, Regression, Artificial Intelligence, Neural Networks, Association Rules, Decision Trees, Genetic algorithms, Nearest Neighbor Method, etc.

 - Classification –